Cannabis suppositories can be intimidating but may be the best bet yet accessing the benefits of medical cannabis.

 Rectal Cannabis Suppositories for Pain and Cancer Treatment

-One of the key advantages, especially for cancer patients who need to take high doses of cannabis, is reducing the psychoactive state of mind.
+One of the key advantages, especially for pain management in cancer patients, is reducing the psychoactive state of mind.
 For some, the therapeutic dose would knock them out for the day, which is not ideal when you are trying to live your life while getting better.
 Rectal administration, via suppository, bypasses the liver and the cannabinoid medicine goes directly into the bloodstream.
-Doctors believe that only 50% of the THC administered will then be processed by liver, meaning that the other 50% will go straight to the target.
+Doctors believe that only 50% of the THC administered will then be processed by liver, thereby reducing the “high”.

 A word of caution – rectal suppositories can leak.
 The carrier oil or butter will melt with your body heat and some can leave the anus and leak onto your clothes.
 Solutions include wearing a pad or taking it at bedtime when you will be lying down.